mattermost/docs/source/about/solutions.rst

 Learn more about how to use Mattermost in agile software development, incident response, customer onboarding, and many other applications.

-* :doc:`Product overview </about/devops-collaboration>` - Learn how to maximize your Mattermost deployment.
+* :doc:`How to: Build your Agile software development practice </about/devops-collaboration>` - Learn how to maximize your Mattermost deployment.
-* :doc:`Solutions overview </about/mattermost-customizable-chatgpt-bot-framework>` - Learn about how to leverage ChatGPT for your Mattermost deployment.
+* :doc:`How to: Integrate ChatGPT with Mattermost </about/mattermost-customizable-chatgpt-bot-framework>` - Learn about how to leverage ChatGPT for your Mattermost deployment.